davide97l/rl-policies-attacks-defenses/README.md

 - Adversarial policy attack [[link](https://arxiv.org/abs/1905.10615)].

 ## Available models
 It also makes available trained models for different tasks which can be found in the folder `log`.
-The following table reports their average score, the commands used to train them and their corresponding algorithm.
+The following table reports their average score for three different algorithms: DQN, A2C and PPO.

 | task                        | DQN   | A2C   | PPO   |
 |-----------------------------|-------|-------|-------|